spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/strategic-marketing/roles-personas/buyer-persona/index.html.md

 * **Job To Be Done:**
    *  Drive application and product development activities

+* **Summary:**
+   * I want to choose the technology/tools I use to do my work
+   * I’m mostly an Influencer and Researcher for tech purchases (but sometimes I am the Identifier of a need)
+   * My biggest challenges are increasing the speed of development and dealing with team silos and workflows while constantly switching between multiple point solutions

 * **Potential Titles:**
    * Application Development Executive (VP, etc) / Application Development Director / Application Development Manager / Product Development / Product Management (May also include: Application Developer, Software Developer, Software Engineer)

 * **Reports to:**
    * Director or VP App Development